 The Brooklyn holiday markets get underway shortly after Halloween, with some coming opening up about the time of Thanksgiving.
 The Brooklyn holiday markets are located in or near the following Brooklyn neighborhoods - Greenpoint, Williamsburg, Bushwick, Fort Greene, Brooklyn Heights, Downtown Brooklyn, Prospect Park, Park Slope, Sunset Park, Bayridge, Gowanus, Carroll Gardens, Cobble Hill and Dyker Heights.
 Many either include the serving of some beverage like hot chocolate and generally snacks like cookies - or are near food vendors and restaurants.

-Click here to read our report about Brooklyn Holiday Markets / Brooklyn Holiday Shopping - Brooklyn NYC.
+Click here to read our report about Brooklyn Holiday Markets & Shopping - Brooklyn NYC.

 Halloween Parties in Brooklyn Heights, Park Slope & Other Neighborhoods in Brooklyn